 Keeping in mind today’s busy life, iRobot has designed their models so that you can schedule them to start their program at a fixed time.
 Apart from the models having the iRobot Home app, you can schedule for as many as 7 times per day.

 This is a beneficial feature for all such customers who live in big homes with several rooms.
 Basically, a Roomba equipped with this particular feature can easily navigate from one room to the other before making its way back to its home base for charging.
-As per the robotic vacuum cleaners which comes with this feature, they consist of Roomba 980, 960 and 880.
+As per the robot vacuum cleaners which come with this feature, they consist of Roomba 980, 960 and 880.